CLOUGH/poe-recipe/README.md

 All feedbacks are welcomed.
 Just be kind.

 ## Known Issue
-* On initial start up the app is blank even thought the credential are there.
 * Some one handed sets are are only showing one weapon when it should be showing two.

 ## Change log